 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.

 Few trailerable sailboats come from the factory with midship mooring cleats installed.
 Your sailboat undoubtedly has cleats installed at the bow and at the stern.
 They work great for tying off to a dock, mooring ball, or anchor, but they aren’t as much help when it’s time to bring your sailboat to a stop dockside before you tie up.
-That’s where midship cleats come in.
+That’s where midship cleats come in handy.

 Midship cleats are just that, cleats located amidships—halfway along the hull between the bow cleats and the stern cleats.
 They can make docking easier because together with a spring line, they let you bring the boat to a gentle, controlled stop without getting out of the cockpit.